Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Introduction

+whose detailed description and the $\textmd{ASC}_{\alpha}$ are provided in Subsection \ref{sec:DRGBSDE}.
+Firstly, what types of fully nonlinear PDEs can be represented by reflected $G$-BSDEs with two obstacles?
+Secondly, in addition to finding that connection, can we enhance the theory of doubly reflected $G$-BSDEs further at the same time?
+Lastly, in order to achieve both of these goals, what new mathematical strategies suffice and can be developed?
+The objective of this paper is to address these three questions.

+We discovered that to establish the connection between the solution of the doubly reflected $G$-BSDE and the double obstacle fully nonlinear PDEs, it would be desirable if we can construct a monotone sequence converging to that solution.
+However, achieving this is challenging.
+Say, we consider the following penalized reflected $G$-BSDEs with a lower obstacle parameterized by $n\in\mathbb{N}$, which has been a workhorse in existing literature:

 By the comparison theorem for reflected $G$-BSDEs, $\bar{Y}^n$ is non-increasing in $n$.
-The function of the penalization term is to pull the solution $\bar{Y}^n$ downward such that the limit process $Y$ (if exists) stays below $U$.
-Therefore, the remaining problem is to prove that the sequence $\bar{Y}^n$ converges to some process $Y$, which is the first component of solution to the desired doubly reflected $G$-BSDE.
-However, compared with \cite{LP} and \cite{LS}, the main problem is that $\bar{A}^n$ is no longer a $G$-martingale.
-We will encounter some difficulty in proving that $(\bar{Y}^n-U)^+$ converges to $0$ with the explicit rate $\frac{1}{n}$.
+The purpose of the penalization term is to drive the solution $\bar{Y}^n$ downwards so that the limiting process $Y$ (if it exists) remains below $U$.
+Thus, the remaining challenge is to demonstrate that the sequence $\bar{Y}^n$ converges to some process $Y$, which is the first component of solution to the desired doubly reflected $G$-BSDE.
+However, unlike in \cite{li2017reflected} and \cite{li2021backward}, the main problem is that $\bar{A}^n$ is no longer a $G$-martingale.
+Consequently, we are unable to show that $(\bar{Y}^n-U)^+$ converges to $0$ with the explicit rate $\frac{1}{n}$.

-Recall that in \cite{LPSH}, the solution of reflected $G$-BSDE with a lower obstacle is constructed by a sequence of penalized $G$-BSDEs.
-Now, for each fixed $n,m\in\mathbb{N}$, consider the following family of $G$-BSDEs: